Premierships of Harold Wilson: Record on income distribution

 Despite the economic difficulties faced by the first Wilson government, it succeeded in maintaining low levels of unemployment and inflation during its time in office.
 Unemployment was kept below 2.7%, and inflation for much of the 1960s remained below 4%.
 Living standards generally improved, while public spending on housing, social security, transport, research, education and health went up by an average of more than 6% between 1964 and 1970.
 The average household grew steadily richer, with the number of cars in the United Kingdom rising from one to every 6.4 persons to one for every five persons in 1968, representing a net increase of three million cars on the road.
 The rise in the standard of living was also characterised by increased ownership of various consumer durables from 1964 to 1969, as demonstrated by television sets (from 88% to 90%), refrigerators (from 39% to 59%), and washing machines (from 54% to 64%).

 By 1970, income in Britain was more equally distributed than in 1964, mainly because of increases in cash benefits, including family allowances.

 According to the historian, Dominic Sandbrook:

 As noted by Ben Pimlott, the gap between those on lowest incomes and the rest of the population "had been significantly reduced" under Wilson's first government.
-The first Wilson government thus saw the distribution of income became more equal, while reductions in poverty took place.
+The first Wilson government thus saw the distribution of income became more equal, while big reductions in poverty took place.
 These achievements were mainly brought about by several increases in social welfare benefits, such as supplementary benefit, pensions and family allowances, the latter of which were doubled between 1964 and 1970 (although most of the increase in family allowances did not come about until 1968).
 A new system of rate rebates was introduced, which benefited one million households by the end of the 1960s.
 Increases in national insurance benefits in 1965, 1967, 1968 and 1969 ensured that those dependent on state benefits saw their disposable incomes rise faster than manual wage earners, while income differentials between lower-income and higher-income workers were marginally narrowed.
 Greater progressivity was introduced in the tax system, with greater emphasis on direct (income-based) as opposed to indirect (typically expenditure-based) taxation as a means of raising revenue, with the amount raised by the former increasing twice as much as that of the latter.
 Also, despite an increase in unemployment, the poor improved their share of the national income while that of the rich was slightly reduced.
 Despite various cutbacks after 1966, expenditure on services such as education and health was still much higher as a proportion of national wealth than in 1964.
 In addition, by raising taxes to pay their reforms, the government paid careful attention to the principle of redistribution, with disposable incomes rising for the lowest paid while falling amongst the wealthiest during its time in office.